OpenVSP/OpenVSP/examples/vspaero_ex/Isolated_Rotor/Steady_Rotating_Frame/README.md

 flow is steady in the frame of the blades.
 In this case, wake relaxation is used in the solution process.
 However, the wake relaxation does not represent a time-accurate phenemona.

+The `prop_DegenGeom.csv` file in this directory can be re-created by running the DegenGeom analysis in OpenVSP.

-To run this case, place the `prop_DegenGeom.csv` file from the parent directory in the same place as the `prop_DegenGeom.vspaero` file from this directory.
-Then run the following command from the command line in that directory.
+Run the following command from the command line in the directory with the `prop_DegenGeom.csv` and `prop_DegenGeom.vspaero` files.

 ```
 vspaero -omp 4 -rotor 859.22 prop_DegenGeom